davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 If you want to become a data scientist, there is very little reason to learn R.

-Learn Python first and if you need antyhing that Python can't do but R can, use LLMs like chatGPT to write the code for you.
+Learn Python first and if you need anything that Python can't do but R can, use LLMs like chatGPT to write the code for you.
 Once you go deeper than fiddling with spreadsheets and speed, memory usage, and type safety start to matter, you can learn C++.